 Chesapeake Bay Expeditions

 These 6-day and 4-day expeditions, pack in a lot of drills, skills, and fun.
 We’ll sail towards Norfolk and the mouth of the bay.
-We’ll be sailing into the night as we try to make maximum miles.
 Like all our courses, it will be intense training, and on-the-go learning combined with sit down lessons and discussions.
 After a long day of hard work, you’ll be rewarded with a cozy picturesque anchorage.
 We’ll try to explore the Southern Chesapeake, and maybe even get to Tangier Island.
 Motivated crews may decide to make a stop in St. Michaels for crabs and a visit to the maritime museum.

 Mo(A) 191 • 6-Days • May 9 – May 14 • $2495

 Mo(A) 192 • 4-Days • June 2 – June 5 • $1595